PhrogsHabitat/HabitatPlugin/userplugins/Inf/README.md

    - **Drift Animation**: Pick your fave vibe: `Up`, `Down`, or `Float`.
    - **Galaxy Background**: Toggle the cosmic backdrop on/off.
    - **Sun & Moon**: Enable/disable the celestial duo.
+   - **Mist Effect**: Enable/disable and adjust the density of animated mist.

 3. **Enjoy the Cosmic Feels**:
    Sit back, relax, and let Infinite take your Discord to the next level. 🌌